 During the heyday of Empire, in the 18th and 19th centuries, the British Empire also appeared all powerful.
 Unassailable.
 The notion of resisting the most powerful government on Earth seemed ludicrous.
 And yet there were courageous leaders in both the American Revolution, and the Indian independence movement that dared the impossible and succeeded.

-Before I get to Mr. Gallagher’s article in The Intercept, I would like to call your attention to onr who dared.
+Before I get to Mr. Gallagher’s article in The Intercept, I would like to call your attention to one who dared.
 In Peter Heeh’s excellent biography, The Lives of Sri Aurobindo, he describes in detail the more obscure aspects of the early Indian independence movement.
 While Aurobindo Ghose is not as well known as Gandhi, he is revered in India as one of the liberators.
-Before he began his more famous spiritual journey, he was quite the radical mastermind plotting independence, or self-rule for India.
+Before he began his more famous spiritual journey, he was quite the radical mastermind plotting independence, swaraj, or self-rule for India.
 He designed a multifront campaign starting with journalism, but also included terrorism, complete with bombs.
 The final stage would be total noncooperation.
 Thrown into prison, Aurobindo was almost executed.
 Gandhi carried on, but for him it finished him tragically.
 In the late 19th century, overthrowing British rule seemed unthinkable to both the Indian political elites as well as the average person in the street.
 It was Aurobindo’s belief that once it was demonstrated that independence and self rule was possible, it would become a fixed idea in enough people, so that success became inevitable.
 Surveillance technology may make that belief obsolete.

 Now, the Chinese Communist Party is cranking up state controlled surveillance in a way that seems to be a throwback to the overt oppression of the 19th century European empires.
 No more Tiananmen Squares.
 Thanks to American innovation, they are using techniques almost unimaginably more insidious than the secret police of yesteryear.
 And who’s to say that the US government won’t emulate it, especially now that China is asserting itself as a global power?
 The point is that, with the surveillance technology that is being employed by the Chinese government, the methods Aurobindo used and encouraged in India would never get off the ground in today’s China.
 It does not bode well for dissent and adequate information in the US.